custap80/instr/README.md

 # Web piano
-Virtual piano that you can play on browser with a PC keyboard.
+Instruments that you can play on browser with a PC keyboard.

 [Play it online](https://custap80.github.io/instr)